 If you are called for jury service through a "Summons to Appear," your request for deferral or excuse will be submitted to a Judge for consideration.

-Face Coverings, Social Distancing, and Enhanced Cleaning Efforts - FAQs:
+Face Coverings and Enhanced Cleaning Efforts - FAQs:

 Will Personal Protective Equipment ("PPE") be available?